Sunny With a High Near 69

 Today

 Sunny, with a high near 69.
-Calm wind becoming west southwest 5 to 7 mph in the afternoon.
+Windy, with a south southwest wind 13 to 18 mph becoming west 20 to 25 mph in the afternoon.
+Winds could gust as high as 39 mph.

 Tonight

-Partly cloudy, with a low around 36.
-Breezy, with a west wind 17 to 22 mph decreasing to 8 to 13 mph after midnight.
-Winds could gust as high as 32 mph.
+Mostly clear, with a low around 39.
+Breezy, with a west wind 19 to 24 mph decreasing to 11 to 16 mph in the evening.
+Winds could gust as high as 33 mph.

 Wednesday